stevearc/overseer.nvim/doc/reference.md

   -- A list of components to preload on setup.
   -- Only matters if you want them to show up in the task editor. preload_components = {},
-  -- Controls when the parameter prompt is shown when running a template --   always    Show when template has any params
-  --   missing   Show when template has any params not explicitly passed in --   allow     Only show when a required param is missing --   avoid     Only show when a required param with no default value is missing --   never     Never show prompt (error if required param missing) default_template_prompt = "allow",
   -- For template providers, how long to wait (in ms) before timing out.
   -- Set to 0 to disable timeouts. template_timeout = 3000,